sh1boot/sh1boot.github.io/drafts/ciscv.md

 little organisation into bits.
 That's to be addressed later, but ten bits is at least better than 32.

-## Exceptions
+## Exceptions and interrupts

-If an exception occurs inside a packet then enough state must be preserved that execution can resume from the second instruction in the packet if necessary, but otherwise there's no jumping into the middle of a packet and that process doesn't need to be efficient.
+If an exception occurs inside a packet then enough architectural state must be preserved that execution can resume from the second instruction in the packet if necessary.
+Normally there's no jumping into the middle of a packet and that process does not need to be efficient.

-One thing that needs to be recorded is which slot raised the fault and where we need to resume from.
-This could be stored in bit 1 of the saved PC, giving an outward appearance of a 16-bit instruction stream (where we came from), but without the expectation that such addresses are accepted outside of exception restarts.
+If the first slot did not cause the exception then architectural state must be updated accordingly, _as if_ the two slots execute sequentially.

+Since it needs to be recorded which instruction caused the fault, slot B can be chosen by bit 1 of the PC (dressing up as if we're executing two 16-bit instructions).
+This need only be supported for restarts.
+Branch and jump targets are always 32-bit aligned.

+Interrupts are assumed to follow the same protocol as exceptions.
+It is hoped, but TBD, that an implementation would be able to meet the architectural model while deferring interrupts until completion of the whole packet in order to avoid complexity.

-The other is the temporary value used in chain operations.
+The other obvious state needed for a restart is the temporary value used in chain operations.

-Logically one could hard-code this temporary during instruction decode as `x31` (which doesn't exist on RV32-E, so maybe `x7` instead?), so it's automatically saved; but some implementations may not appreciate this constraint, and it would be preferable to regard a named register as undefined after chain operations in normal operation (only being defined when write-back is forced by an exception).
+Logically one could hard-code this temporary during instruction decode as `x31` (which doesn't exist on RV32-E, so maybe `x7` instead?) so it's automatically saved; but some implementations may not appreciate this constraint, and it would be preferable to regard such a named register as undefined after chain packets in normal operation.
+The intermediate value should only be considered reliably written back when forced by an exception or interrupt.

 Alternatively, just expose it in a CSR.
 I'm not sure what's best for the most economical implementations.

+Another alternative, it's an instruction really doesn't want to deal with the complexity at all but already features the necessary machinery, might be to cancel the whole packet (reversing the effects of slot A if necessary) and for the exception handler to simulate the pair of instructions one at a time.

 ## The encoding (provisional)

 Here's what I came up with.
-It's just a straw-man kind of thing.
-Opcodes are enumerated simply to demonstrate that they can actually be encoded into 32 bits.
+Opcodes are enumerated simply to demonstrate that they can actually be encoded into 32 bits while the frames continue to evolve.
 The current assignment of the bit values is not how it should be done, just something expedient.

 Bits marked `p` below are the bits used to enumerate the opcode combinations available in each frame.
-Unfortunately I didn't enumerate _what_ opcodes are available in each frame and used opaque placeholder names like `alu` and `load`, but these represent choices from set lists chosen on a per-frame basis.
+The values for the internet encoded by `p` bits are given in the tables following the frame structure.
+It's just a provisional assignment and hasn't been tuned for a realistic decoder.

-### frame structures
+### frame layouts

 {% for frame in site.data.ciscv-proto.frames %}
 ### {{ frame.name }}